Sources of matter for wormholes in a k-essence theory: SECOND MODEL

 In this section, we will study a wormhole model that was originally motivated by the new black-bounce solutions obtained by the local variation of the Hernandez–Misner–Sharp mass \cite{LOBO1} and then extended to the variation of the area function \cite{MR1CQG}.
 Thus, the area function is defined as $\Sigma^2(x)= \left(d^2+x^2\right)e^{\frac{b^2}{{c_3}+x^2}}$, where $d,b$, and ${c_3}$ are parameters that modify the structural shape of the wormhole.
 The line element is written as

-As discussed in \cite{MR1CQG}, the first and second derivatives with respect to the radial coordinate, for the case in which the parameters $b\neq{0}$ and $c_3=0$, have an exponential divergence and therefore the curvature scalar will also be divergent generating systems that have singularities.
+As discussed in \cite{MR1CQG}, the first and second derivatives with respect to the radial coordinate, for the case in which the parameters $b\neq{0}$ and $c_3=0$ have an exponential divergence, and therefore the curvature scalar will also be divergent, generating systems that have singularities.
 Thus, the relationship between these parameters is essential for us to generate new regular geometries, describing wormholes that encompass the presence of multiple throats and anti-throats.
+In Fig.~\ref{FIGSigmaMOD2}, we show the behavior of $\Sigma$ for the model~\eqref{line2}.
+It is noteworthy that changing the parameters modifies the number, location, and values of the maxima and minima points.
+In this way, the presence of throats and anti-throats is directly affected by the choice of parameters.
 Depending on the choice of parameters, this wormhole solution may also exhibit multiple stable and unstable photon orbits, which play an important role in the optical appearance of these solutions and in their stability.

 Thus, in order to have an analytical solution for the physical quantities of interest, we will consider the configuration in which the k-essence field has power $n=1/2$ and the parameter $\eta=-1$, this for both the magnetically charged system and the electrically charged system.